 Thanks to the carriers’ aggressive tactics, legitimate businesses are cycling through phone numbers at a quicker pace.
 And with everyone on the hunt for clean, rested DIDs, it’s become increasingly challenging to obtain them.

-The problem has become so pervasive that even supposedly rested DIDs are not safe.
+Meanwhile, the problem of spoofed caller IDs has become so pervasive that even supposedly rested DIDs are not safe.
 Although number providers are resting numbers for up to 90 days, those numbers may still be used by the illegal spoofers during the rest period.

 When this illegal activity isn’t identified by carriers, new numbers purchased by call centers may already be marked as spam.